VicenteMartiCentelles/CageCavityCalc/README.md

 ### Example 2

-It can be used to read a cage class from cgbind that enables the cage construction from a ligand smile structure, a metal, and the cage topology:
+Read a cage class from cgbind that enables the cage construction from a ligand smile structure, a metal, and the cage topology:

 ```
 from CageCavityCalc.CageCavityCalc import cavity